 Both benign and malignant tumors are severe foot conditions that require the best possible medical care.
 The majority of foot and ankle tumors are benign, so they can be removed or eliminated with treatment.
 When the cells are malignant, however, they can invade surrounding tissue and spread rapidly.
 The symptoms of malignant tumors can mimic other health-related conditions, making their diagnosis tricky.
-That’s why you need to rely on the knowledge and experience of the foot care specialists at Premier Podiatry in Clifton, NJ.
+That’s why you need to rely on the knowledge and experience of the foot care specialists at Clifton, New Jersey podiatry practice.

 Tumors are not something you usually associate with the feet.
 But benign and malignant tumors do grow on feet and ankles.
 Benign tumors don’t infect neighboring tissue, but malignant ones attack healthy tissue in other areas, eventually spreading throughout your body.
 Fortunately, the majority of foot tumors, when they do appear, are benign, while the malignant ones are quite rare.